All Episodes

 LegalZoom.com is not a law firm, so you won't pay by the hour.

-Just use Hannity One when you check out and save even more, legal Zoom.com.
+Just use Hannity One when you check out and save even more.

-All right, this portion of the Sean Hannity Podcast is sponsored by Audible.
+All right, this portion of the Sean Hannity podcast is sponsored by Audible.

-Now by signing up for a 30-day trial with Audible, you'll be able to get that audio book you've always wanted to read for free.
+Now, by signing up for a 30-day trial with Audible, you'll be able to get that audio book you've always wanted to read for free.

-Now discover where Audible Audiobooks can take you to get started.
+Now, discover where Audible audiobooks can take you.

-That's Audible.com slash Hannity.
+That's audible.com/slash Hannity.

 So much to get to today, so much to talk about.

-I bet you didn't even hear this yet.
+The most underreported story of the day, I bet you didn't even hear this yet.

-Is you know WikiLeaks, Julian Assange has now said that the next leak that he will make will lead to the arrest of Hillary Clinton.
+Is you know, WikiLeaks Julian Assange has now said that the next leak that he will make will lead to the arrest of Hillary Clinton.

 I have gone back.

-He's never been wrong.
+He's never been wrong, not one time.

-We also have an investigative report today from our friend Peter Schweitzer, author of the best-selling book and now movie, Clinton Cash.
+We also have an investigative report today from our friend Peter Schweitzer, author of the best-selling book and now movie Clinton Cash.

-He's got an article in Breitbart today.
+He's got an article from Breitbart today.

 Why did Hillary Clinton State Department urge U.S. investors to fund Russian research for military uses?